Good Friday Agreement: Saving lives more important than votes - Empey

 "We actually sent David [Trimble] down to the Stormont Hotel to try to get some rest, because we could see the pressure was building up from all places.

-"Huge pressure from within our own party…pressure from other parties, pressure from the USA, pressure from Tony Blair."
+"Huge pressure from within our own party… pressure from other parties, pressure from the USA, pressure from Tony Blair."

 Late in the afternoon of Good Friday, after a meeting of senior party figures, a decision was made.